obserbot/teach-english-on-wechat/README.md

 # Teach English on WeChat

-We are developing a platform for English teachers and Chinese students to find and communicate conveniently.
+We are developing a platform for English teachers and Chinese students to find and communicate each other conveniently.
 It is based WeChat - the biggest social media in China.

 ## Overview